We all have these moments; You need to focus and don’t want to get distracted by anything for a longer period of time.

 Alerts for incoming emails can be quite a distraction and those emails you thought only required a quick and short responds ended up becoming an essay or a back-and-forth conversation or just totally got you out of your rhythm.

-Of course, you could close Outlook and all other applications that generate pop-up alerts or sounds, but did you know about Quiet Hours already?
+Of course, you could close Outlook and all other applications that generate pop-up alerts or sounds, but did you know about Focus Assist already?

 It is now really intuitive to use and I actually find myself using it more often.

-Quiet Hours in Windows 10 is basically nothing more than an on/off switch for the feature.
-When it is enabled, notifications for applications that integrate with the Action Center of Windows 10 will no longer be shown or make a sound.
+When it is enabled, notifications for applications that integrate with the Action Center of Windows 10 will no longer be shown or make a sound unless you’ve created an exception for it.

-All the notifications that you missed are still collected in the Action Center so when you are ready to turn off Quiet Hours, you’ll immediately see an overview of these missed notifications.
+All the notifications that you’ve missed are still collected in the Action Center so when you are ready to turn off Focus Assist, you’ll immediately see an overview of these missed notifications.

-Note: If you don’t see the Quiet Hours button, you may need to click on Expand first.
+Note: If you don’t see the Focus Assist button, you may need to click on Expand first.

 Quiet Hours in Windows 8

-Actually, even though is has the same name, it is a completely different feature.
+However, even though it originally had the same name, it turned into a completely different feature.
 Even when you have Quiet Hours turned on in Windows 8, as soon as it detects that you are using your computer, you’ll start receiving notifications again.

 To turn Quiet Hours on or off: